hobbo91/BetterBright/README.md

 Press the PSP's **Display (brightness) button** to cycle through the brightness values you list in `BetterBright.ini`.

-By default you can hold hold a trigger + tap Display Button: **R = brighter, L = dimmer**
+By default you can also hold hold a trigger + tap Display Button: **R = brighter, L = dimmer**

 It also remembers the level you chose and re-applies it after returning to the XMB, launching a game, or rebooting - instead of snapping back to the firmware default.

 (Resuming from sleep is the exception - see Known issues.)

 **Use at your own risk!**